MissWYR/video-quality-metrics/README.md

 # Video Quality Metrics

+Firstly，wo should install "GraphicsMagick" in your system(such as windows),and add the file location to your computer path!!!

 Video quality metrics, reference implementation in python, with GPU optimizations and C versions as time permits.

 - VIF (sometimes called VIF-P or VIFP), Visual Information Fidelity: implemented